kaievns/graphql-mock/README.md

 ## react-apollo-hooks

+TL;DR maybe just use `@apollo/react-hooks`, it works pretty great?
+No need for any hackery

 `graphql-mock` will work with [react-apollo-hooks](https://github.com/trojanowski/react-apollo-hooks) as well.
 There are some caviates that relate to the internal implementation of react-apollo-hooks.